LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-data/README.md

 double Gpa = 0.0;
 ```

 Fields are also referred to as **instance variables**, since they belong to an instance of a class.
+In other words, each object will have its own copy of each instance variable.

 ### Getters and Setters